ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 1.md

 *CYCLE*

 This clause is used to ensure that the sequence will continue to generate values when it reaches the value specified using MAXVALUE or MINVALUE.
-The sequence cycles again from the minimum value in the case of an ascending sequence, or from the maximum value in the case of a descending sequence
+The sequence cycles again from the minimum value in the case of an ascending sequence, or from the maximum value in the case of a descending sequence.

 *CACHE*